 Tuesday’s bond market has opened in negative territory as traders prepare for this week’s heavy load of data and other events.
 Stocks are flat with the Dow down 9 points and the Nasdaq up 7 points.
 The bond market is currently down 14/32 (3.73%), which should cause this morning’s rates to be approximately .250 - .375 of a discount point higher than Monday’s early pricing.
 If you saw an intraday revision yesterday afternoon, you likely will see a smaller rise this morning.

-The first event on this week’s busy calendar was November’s Consumer Confidence Index (CCI) at 10:00 AM ET.
-The Conference Board announced a reading of 100.9 that was down from September’s revised 101.3 and weaker than expectations.
-The decline means surveyed consumers felt a little worse about their own financial situations than they did last month, which should translate into softer consumer spending that fuels the economy.
-Therefore, we can consider the data slightly favorable for mortgage rates.
+The first event on this week’s busy calendar was November’s Consumer Confidence Index (CCI) for June at 10:00 AM ET this morning.
+They announced a reading of 98.7 that fell short of expectations and was a noticeable decline from May’s revised 103.2.
+The lower reading indicates surveyed consumers felt worse about their own financial situations this month than they did last month.
+Since waning confidence usually translates into softer consumer spending numbers that fuel economic growth, we can consider this report favorable for bonds and mortgage rates.

 Tomorrow has four items that we will be watching, starting with the release of November's ADP Employment report at 8:15 AM ET.
 It is an employment-related report that tracks changes in private-sector jobs using the company's payroll processing clients as a base.
 While it does draw attention, it is my opinion that it is overrated and is not a true reflection of the broader employment picture.
 It also is not very accurate in predicting results of the monthly government report that follows a couple days later.
 Still, because we sometimes see a noticeable reaction to the report, it is on this week's calendar.
 The markets are expecting to see 200,000 new private-sector payrolls last month.
 A much smaller number would be considered good news for mortgage rates.